-SITC leaders have prioritized the following areas of focus in addressing regulatory issues relating to the field of cancer immunotherapy:
+Society for Immunotherapy of Cancer (SITC) leaders have prioritized the following areas of focus in addressing regulatory issues relating to the field of cancer immunotherapy:

 Click here to view a complete listing of these institutions.

 There is an urgent need among practicing oncologists and nurses for treatment algorithms that guide management of immunotherapy-related toxicities.
 Similarly, standardized templates for reporting adverse events in clinical trials are needed in order to facilitate monitoring and reporting of toxicities, an effort which is considered a high priority by the U.S. Food and Drug Administration.

 To this end, SITC took the lead to convene a one-day Toxicity Management Workshop on Friday, March 31, 2017, in Washington, D.C.
 Click here to learn more about this event.